IBM/transition-amr-parser/README.md

 Transition-based AMR Parser
 ============================

 Neural transition-based parser for Abstract Meaning Representation (AMR) producing state-of-the-art AMR parsing and reliable token to node alignments.
 See below for the different versions and corresponding papers.
-Note that, as of now, Structured-BART does not support standalone parsing mode.
-Use the `action-pointer` branch to get a parser that can work standalone.

 ### Structured-BART

 Current version (`0.5.2`).
 Structured-BART [(Zhou et al 2021b)](https://aclanthology.org/2021.emnlp-main.507/) encodes the parser state using specialized cross and self-attention heads and leverages BART's language model to replace the use of subgraph actions and lemmatizer, thus enabling a much simpler oracle with 100% coverage.
 It yields `84.2` Smatch (`84.7` with silver data and `84.9` with ensemble).
-This version introduces the ibm-neural-aligner [(Drozdov et al 2022)](https://arxiv.org/abs/2205.01464) yielding a base AMR3.0 performance of `82.7` (`83.1` with latent alignment training).
+Version `0.5.2` introduces the ibm-neural-aligner [(Drozdov et al 2022)](https://arxiv.org/abs/2205.01464) yielding a base AMR3.0 performance of `82.7` (`83.1` with latent alignment training).
 Structured-BART is also used for [(Lee et al 2022)](https://arxiv.org/abs/2112.07790) which yields a new single model SoTA of `85.7` for AMR2.0 and `84.1` for AMR3.0 by introducing Smatch-based ensemble distillation.

 ### Action Pointer